mashupbots/plebify/docs/UserManual_HttpConnector.rst

 Parameters
 ----------

 factory-class-name
   ``org.mashupbots.plebify.http.HttpConnectorFactory``

 websocket-server-XXX
   `Apache Camel websocket component <http://camel.apache.org/websocket.html>`_ URI.
 Common and producer options are applicable.
 For example, ``websocket://localhost:9999/out``.

-    The parameter name is used in the send-frame task.
+  The parameter name is used in the "send-frame" task.

   XXX is your unique id for the server.
 For example, if you have 2 servers, you may specify them as

 ::

   websocket-server-1 = websocket://localhost:9999/out
   websocket-server-2 = websocket://localhost:8888/out